LMEStudio/lmestudio.github.io/index.md

 * So what about joining us?
 Just simply [email](orangelop@qq.com) us.

-* We need someone who experts in embedded sys., reverse engineering, various programming langs or CTF exp.
-And a willing heart since we're **non-profit**.
+* We need someone who experts in embedded sys., reverse engineering, various programming langs or CTF exp..

 Our plan ~~by the end of the year~~ for the future is this site will provide: